correasebastian/barcodeScanner/README.md

 clone the repo

-run:
+#how to run
---npm install
+-npm install
---ionic state reset
+-ionic state reset
---ionic run android
+-ionic run android